 - a.
-Complete major actuarial recertification work and implementation of its recommendations of the Commission's Tree Fruit plan. - b.
-Continue to consult with industry stakeholder groups to review current policies and regulations aimed at improving existing insurance plans.
-Examples include consultations with wild blueberry, tree fruit, and horticulture sectors. - c.
-Work with industry stakeholders on the development of new insurance programs/options such as grapes vines and haskap. - d.
+Complete regulatory amendments to implement the Commission's actuarially redesigned discount/surcharge methodology. - b.
+Where COVID-19 restrictions permit, continue to consult with industry stakeholder groups to review current policies and regulations aimed at improving existing insurance plans.
+Examples include regular consultations with wild blueberry, tree fruit, dairy, and horticulture sectors. - c.
+Work with industry stakeholders on the development of new insurance programs/options such as grape vines, acreage loss crops and haskap. - d.
 Consult with industry stakeholders on the feasibility of livestock price insurance products. - e.
-Develop its regulations consistent to the mandate of the Province's office of Regulatory Affairs and Service Effectiveness.
-Examples include continued work to update the form and content of current dairy plan regulations and revisions to the Arbitration regulations. - f.
+Develop its regulations consistent to the mandate of the Province's office of Regulatory Affairs and Service Effectiveness. - f.
 Work with stakeholder groups to continue to review the effectiveness of its Wildlife Compensation Program.

-Administrative Priorities
+2. Administrative Priorities

 - a.
 Explore programming and funding options that will mitigate reductions in client participation due to premium rate increases resulting from back to back record indemnity payouts in 2018 and 2019. - b.
-Proactively promote Agrilnsurance as a key business management option for agricultural producers in Nova Scotia. - c.
+Explore options for re-insurance coverage for the Commission's livestock programs. - c.
+Proactively promote Agrilnsurance as a key business management option for agricultural producers in Nova Scotia.

+d.
 Over the next year, use a phased approach and both internal and external resources, to modernize its information technology infrastructure to achieve a more accurate, reliable, and secure data handling system including more client focused interaction through online payments and applications.